 Here are our top tips for dealing with potential suspension situations:

-• Be clear as to what your reasons for suspension are – generally suspension will only be appropriate where there is an allegation of gross misconduct, the circumstances of which you consider make it inappropriate for the employee to remain at work, or where it is necessary in order to properly carry out a disciplinary investigation.
+- Be clear as to what your reasons for suspension are – generally, the suspension will only be appropriate where there is an allegation of gross misconduct, the circumstances of which you consider make it inappropriate for the employee to remain at work, or where it is necessary to properly carry out a disciplinary investigation.

-• Explain to the employee in writing why you have made the decision to suspend.
+- Explain to the employee in writing why you have decided to suspend.

 Find out more